ucsb-ds/cmpsc5a-w23-students/README.md

-# cmpsc5a-f22-students
+# cmpsc5a-w23-students
-public repo for CMPSC 5A, Fall 2022 at UCSB course materials
+public repo for CMPSC 5A, Winter 2023 at UCSB course materials